rhjensen79/robert-jensen.dk/content/posts/2021-hello-buildpacks-goodbye-dockerfiles/index.md

 But it requires your application, to be fit for it.
 You can read more about this on [Buildpacks.io](https://buildpacks.io), and it's too big a topic, for me to cover it here.

-Instead I will show how I created my first Buildpack app, and how I integrated it with Github Actions, for auto builds, every time I commit to my code.
+Instead I will show how I created my first Buildpack app, and how I integrated it with Github Actions, for auto builds, because you have to automate it - Right ?

-The Github Repo with all the code mentioned, can be found here : https://github.com/rhjensen79/buildpacks-first-app
+The Github Repo with all the code I mention, can be found here : https://github.com/rhjensen79/buildpacks-first-app

-Feel free tu use it as reference, if you want to try it out yourself.
+Feel free to use it as reference, if you want to try it out yourself.

 All you need to create your container, if you are running Python, is the following files :
 - app.py